Azerbaijani cuisine: Types of plov

 Plov is one of the most widespread dishes in Azerbaijan and there are over 200 types of plovs in Azerbaijani cuisine.
 They are usually prepared with local vegetables, meats and spices.
 In Azerbaijani tradition, it is customary that the household prepares a plov for guests visiting the house.
-Since plov is a heavy and fatty food, it is traditionally served together with sour drinks such as ayran, black tea with lemon juice.
+Since plov is a heavy and fatty food, it is traditionally served together with sour drinks such as ayran or black tea with lemon juice.
 Plovs have different names depending on the main ingredients accompanying the rice: